rubenhortas/rubenhortas.github.io/_drafts/2022-12-02-delete-and-disable-bash-history.md

 set +o history
 ```

-We could also append this command to our ~/.bashrc file, but don't have much sense since, if we can edit our ~/.bashrc we can set the HISTSIZE to 0.
+> We could also append this command to our ~/.bashrc file, but don't have much sense since, if we can edit our ~/.bashrc we can set the HISTSIZE to 0.

-> This method is a good solution when we can't edit our ~/.bashrc file
 {: prompt-info}

 ## SIGKILL